 The Clare Gallery is a not-for-profit professional exhibition gallery located in a contemporary Roman Catholic urban center in downtown Hartford, Connecticut in the United States of America.
 Our exhibitions, receptions and artist lectures are free and open to the public.

-Thirteen Years of Exhibitions
+Fourteen Years of Exhibitions

 The Clare Gallery was established in 2003.
-Over the past thirteen years, exhibitions have been excitingly varied.
+Over the past fourteen years, exhibitions have been excitingly varied.
 Exhibitions have included: Christine Breslin’s photographic portraits of American Muslim teenagers; Richard Harden’s portraits of survivors in worn-torn Bosnia; artwork from the Connecticut Prison Arts Program; quilts from the collection of Edjohnetta; images of Kenya printed by Notre Dame Sister Janet Mullen; and photography by Franscican artist Br.
 Octavio Duran.
 Other group exhibitions have focused on artworks highlighting the concept of sacred space; homelessness; and artists’ personal interpretations of the Stations of the Cross.

 The mission of the Clare Gallery is to promote the arts and to allow exhibits to educate and inform all who enter our facility.
 We are most interested in exhibitions that emphasize world religions, interfaith themes and social justice themes, either on a global or local level.
 Our space is visited by a broad spectrum of people.
 Artists are requested to keep in mind that children are included in the mix of people who view our exhibitions.